 Step two: Start from the inside

 While it may be tempting to start with the keyboard or screen, cleaning experts insist on starting with the inside of your laptop.
-You can use a can of compressed air (like the one below) to clean out any crumbs, dust, or pet hair that may have become lodged inside your laptop.
+You can use a can of compressed air to clean out any crumbs, dust, or pet hair that may have become lodged inside your laptop.

 Begin by taking the can of compressed air and blowing quick bursts of air into the keyboard, USB ports, and vents.
 Avoid long sprays, as the air can cause moisture to accumulate inside your device, which may cause damage to the fans.

 As long as you do not see any dust bunnies in the vents of your laptop, there shouldn’t be a need to open up your device.
 If you are a smoker or you have pets, you may want to clean the inside of your laptop more often since you are more likely to see a much quicker build-up of smoke, hair, and dust.
 If you’re worried that your laptop reeks of cigarette smoke or other foul odors, you can use kitty litter to rid your device of those unwanted smells.

 Just seal your laptop in a bag with a cup of kitty litter for 24-48 hours.
 Most kitty litter formulas have active charcoal as one of their main ingredients and the charcoal acts as an odor eliminator.
 If you’re feeling brave, you can also take your computer apart and clean off the board with isopropyl alcohol, as this may also help neutralize any unwanted smells.

 Step three: Tackle the outside